carlosivanr/hugo_website/content/how-to-guides/correlation-and-regression/2021-10-14-regression-assumptions/index.en.markdown

 ### Assumption of independent errors: Durbin-Watson test
 We can test the assumption of independent errors with the Durbin-Watson test.
 The car (companion to applied regression) package contains the `dwt()` function to perform this test.
 The Durbin-Watson function tests for serial correlation in the residuals and produces a value that lies between 0 and 4.
 A value of 2 indicates that the residuals are uncorrelated.
 Values greater than 2 indicate a negative correlation while values less than 2 indicate a positive correlation among adjacent residuals.
 As a conservative rule, values less than 1 or greater than 3 may indicate the assumption of independent errors may be violated.
-Our D-W statistic, 2.06, falls within this range.
+Our D-W statistic, 2.06, falls within the normal range of these values.

 ```r
 library(car)